 Participation in the National Garden Clubs Youth contests is encouraged by the Youth Activities Committee.
-Local students were invited to participate in the National Garden Clubs and U.S. Forest Service Smokey Bear Poster Contest.
-This was a significant milestone for Smokey Bear in that he celebrated his 75th birthday!
+Local students were invited to participate in the National Garden Clubs and U.S. Forest Service Smokey Bear and Woodsy Owl Poster Contest.
 A BHGC First Place honor for a Smokey Bear poster was presented to one student, who was also awarded First Place by the Garden Club Federation of Maine (GCFM).
-Honorable Mentions were presented to three students who are in Ms. Robin Sattler’s third grade class at Pemetic Elementary School in Southwest Harbor.
+Honorable Mentions were presented to three students.
+All four students are members of Ms. Robin Sattler’s third grade class, Pemetic Elementary School in Southwest Harbor.

 When completing contest entry forms, you may be asked to enter the following information: